Oneill38/NYTimesSearch/README.md

 * [x ] Used the **ActionBar SearchView** or custom layout as the query box instead of an EditText
 * [x ] User can **share an article link** to their friends or email it to themselves
 * [x ] Replaced Filter Settings Activity with a lightweight modal overlay
-* [ ] Improved the user interface and experiment with image assets and/or styling and coloring
+* [x ] Improved the user interface and experiment with image assets and/or styling and coloring

 The following **bonus** features are implemented: